Frequently asked questions – Covid-19

 What should I do if people living in the same household as a DISD student test positive for Covid-19?

 If people (e.g. father, mother, siblings) who live in the same household as a DISD student test positive for Covid-19, then all members of the household are considered “close contact”.
-See FAQ: “Who is a “close contact”?
+Quarantine is not required unless they show symptoms.

 See FAQ: What happens if my child is identified as a “close contact”?